TITLE I - Name, registered office, purpose, duration

-The directors-board is authorized to perform all actions necessary or useful to realizing the purpose of the non-profit-making organization, except those actions for which the general assembly has the exclusive authority according to article 4 of the law of January 16th, 2003, and the actions summed up in article 14.
+The directors-board is authorised to perform all actions necessary or useful to realising the purpose of the non-profit-making organisation, except those actions for which the general assembly has the exclusive authority according to article 4 of the law of January 16th, 2003, and the actions summed up in article 14.

-The directors-board represents the non-profit-making organization as a board, in all actions in and out of court.
+The directors-board represents the non-profit-making organisation as a board, in all actions in and out of court.

 It represents the association by majority of its members.
 Without prejudice to the general authority of representation of the directors-board as a

-board, two administrators that act collectively will also represent the non-profitmaking organization, in and out of court.
+board, two administrators that act collectively will also represent the non-profitmaking organisation, in and out of court.

 The deeds that are endorsed by the association will be considered valid when the chairman or the secretary or the treasurer signs them, unless they are about exceptional transactions that exceed the sum of € 5000.
 Such cases require the autograph of the treasurer together with the autographs of the chairman or the secretary.

-The board members and the executive administrators are not personally committed by the obligations of the non-profit-making organization.
+The board members and the executive administrators are not personally committed by the obligations of the non-profit-making organisation.

 The board of directors is allowed to invite individuals because of their expert contribution to the association.